How to Cache in Mobile Hybrid IoT Networks?: Order-Optimal Cache Allocation Strategy in Mobile Hybrid IoT Networks

-The impact and benefits of SBSs equipped with a finite-size cache are explicitly addressed according to each operating regime on the optimal throughput--delay trade-off.

-\begin{remark} In Regime I, the best performance $\lambda(n)=\Theta\left(D(n)\right)$ is achieved by using node-to-node multihop communication, and thus the use of SBSs does not further improve the performance.
-On the other hand, in Regimes II and III, it turns out that the supplemental cache space $f(n)K_{SBS}$ in the mobile hybrid network significantly improves the network performance over the mobile ad hoc network with no SBS.
-Interestingly, in Regime II, the optimal trade-off is shown to be the same as in the content-centric \textit{static} hybrid network case assuming BSs equipped with the infinite-size cache (or equivalently, the infinite-speed backhaul-aided cache)~\cite{c4,a1}. \end{remark}
+\begin{remark} In Regime I (i.e., the high Zipf exponent regime), the best performance $\lambda(n)=\Theta\left(D(n)\right)$ is achieved by using device-to-device multihop communication, and thus the use of FAPs does not further improve the performance.
+This is because highly popular contents objects are dominant in the regime.
+On the other hand, in Regimes II and III (i.e., the medium and low Zipf exponent regimes), it turns out that the supplemental cache space $f(n)K_{FAP}$ in the mobile hybrid IoT network significantly improves the network performance over the mobile IoT network with no FAP.
+Interestingly, in Regime II, the order-optimal trade-off is shown to be the same as in the content-centric \textit{static} IoT network case assuming FAPs equipped with the infinite-size cache (or equivalently, the infinite-speed backhaul-aided cache)~\cite{a1}. \end{remark}

-\subsection{Numerical Evaluation}
+\section{Numerical Evaluation}